HouzuoGuo/laitos/doc/[Daemon]-mail-server.md

 The mail server forwards arriving mails as-is to your personal mail address.
 No mails are stored on the server after they are forwarded.

-With additional configuration, the server will invoke app commands from incoming mail, and mail response to the sender.
+With additional configuration, the server will execute password-protected app commands from incoming mail, and mail command response back to the sender.

-For communication secrecy, the server supports StartTLS operation and identifies itself with TLS certificate.
+For communication secrecy, the server supports StartTLS operation and identifies itself with a TLS certificate.

 ## Preparation
 In order for an Internet user to successfully send mails to your domain names, they must be covered by a DNS hosting